Electric vehicle warning sounds: Nissan

-Vehicle Sound for Pedestrians or VSP is a Nissan-developed warning sound system in electric vehicles.
+Vehicle Sound for Pedestrians (VSP) is a Nissan-developed warning sound system in electric vehicles.
 The Nissan Leaf was the first car manufactured by Nissan to include VSP, and the electric car includes one sound for forward motion and another for reverse.
 The VSP was also used in the Nissan Fuga hybrid launched in 2011.
 The system developed makes a noise easy to hear for pedestrians to be aware of the vehicle approaching, but the warning sounds do not distract the car occupants inside.
-Nissan explained that during the development of the sound they studied behavioural research of the visually impaired and worked with cognitive and acoustic psychologists, including the National Federation of the Blind, the Detroit Institute of Ophthalmology, experts from the Vanderbilt University Medical Center and a Hollywood sound design studio.
+Nissan explained that during the development of the sound they studied behavioural research of the visually impaired and worked with cognitive and acoustic psychologists, including the National Federation of the Blind (NFB), the Detroit Institute of Ophthalmology, experts from the Vanderbilt University Medical Center and a Hollywood sound design studio.

 Nissan's Vehicle Sound for Pedestrians is a sine-wave sound system that sweeps from 2.5 kHz at the high end to a low of 600 Hz, a range that is easily audible across age groups.
 Depending on the speed and whether the Leaf is accelerating or decelerating, the sound system will make sweeping, high-low sounds.
 For example, when the Leaf is started the sound will be louder, and when the car is in reverse, the system will generate an intermittent sound.
 The sound system ceases operation when the Nissan Leaf reaches 30 km/h and engages again as the car slows to under 25 km/h.
 For the 2011 Leaf, the driver could turn off sounds temporarily through a switch inside the vehicle, but the system automatically reset to "On" at the next ignition cycle.
 The system is controlled through a computer and synthesizer in the dash panel, and the sound is delivered through a speaker in the front driver's side wheel well.
 Nissan said that there were six or seven finalist sounds, and that sound testing included driving cars emitting various sounds past testers standing on street corners, who indicated when they first heard the approaching car.
-Nissan removed the ability to disable the pedestrian alert between model year 2011 and 2012 in anticipation of the U.S. ruling to be issued by the National Highway Traffic Safety Administration.
+Nissan removed the ability to disable the pedestrian alert between model year 2011 and 2012 in anticipation of the US ruling to be issued by the National Highway Traffic Safety Administration.